- Alumni & Donors

 In autumn 2017 she was awarded a PhD from Sciences Po for her dissertation "Evaluating representation from citizens' perspective: Concepts of congruence, context and Europeans' representational judgments"; jury: Emiliano Grossman (directeur de thèse, Sciences Po), Liesbet Hooghe (University of North Carolina, Chapel Hill), Nonna Mayer (CNRS & Sciences Po) Jean-Benoît Pilet (Université libre de Brussels), Nicolas Sauger (Sciences Po), Stephen Whitfield (University of Oxford).

-Her research interests concern the relation of citizens and politics.
-She combines representation theory, research on political parties, public opinion and congruence.
+She has an interdisciplinary background, holding degrees in Political Science, Economics and Empirical Social and Political Analysis.
+Her current research focuses on the relation of citizens and politics, comparative politics, representation, political behavior, public policies and methods.
 She is particularly interested in citizens’ perceptions and citizens’ evaluation of representation in Europe.
-Furthermore, she focuses on France and Germany.

 Citizens and Politics, Political Representation, Comparative Politics, Political Sociology, Research Methods